Although they are advertised as being better for your body than sugar, artificial sweeteners may be not be as harmless as they seem.

 They may lead to temptation to eat more

-Saccharin, acesulfame, aspartame, neotame, and sucralose are the five main types of artificial sweeteners that have been approved by the FDA.
-However, nutritionists warn about the possibility that consuming them regularly may offset weight loss or health benefits.
+Saccharin, acesulfame, aspartame, neotame and sucralose are the five main types of artificial sweeteners that have been approved by the FDA.
+But nutritionists warn about the possibility that consuming them regularly may offset weight loss or health benefits.
 There is a good chance that those who use artificial sweeteners may indulge in more fatty food because they’re drinking diet soda.
 You can learn more about each one of these additives here.